wrihat/EIGN/README.md

 a method for predicting the binding affinity of protein-Ligand
 # Installing the eign Virtual Environment

-This document will guide you through the process of installing and configuring the `eign` Anaconda virtual environment on a Linux system.
-This environment contains various popular machine learning, scientific computing, and data processing libraries, such as TensorFlow, PyTorch, Scikit-learn, Pandas, and more.
+This repository is the implementation of EIGN.
+This document will describe the steps for setting up the environment, as well as the steps for testing our trained model.

-## Prerequisites
+## Installation

 Before you begin, ensure that you have Anaconda Distribution installed on your Linux system.
 If you haven't installed it yet, please visit the [Anaconda website](https://www.anaconda.com/distribution/) and follow the instructions to download and install Anaconda.

-## Steps
+### Installation Steps

 1. **Create the Virtual Environment**